 Public-key encryption (also known as asymmetric encryption) is an important part of cryptography, and it is used extensively in the different aspects of TLS.
 Here’s a quick primer for those who are unfamiliar with how it works.

 Public-key encryption allows parties to share information securely, even if they have never met or had an opportunity to exchange keys beforehand.
 It does this through some unique properties of prime numbers.
-You can find out more in our article on public-key encryption.
+Public-key encryption circumvents the problem inherent with symmetric cryptography; namely, how to securely exchange a single key.

 Establishing a master secret